YangVincent/YangVincent.github.io/about.md

 <p>
     I’m a Software Engineer at Google working on improving product security.
-    I spend 50% of my time working with bughunters through the [Vulnerability Rewards Program](https://www.google.com/about/appsecurity/reward-program/) and the other 50% on scaling our team with tooling.
+    I spend 50% of my time working with bughunters through the <a href="https://www.google.com/about/appsecurity/reward-program/" target="_blank">Vulnerability Rewards Program</a> and the other 50% on scaling our team with tooling.
 </p>